nasa/fprime/docs/UsersGuide/best/development-practice.md

 3. Add the new port xml file to `SOURCE_FILES` in the `CMakeLists.txt` file in the directory
 4. If necessary, add port directory to the deployment's cmake file with `add_fprime_subdirectory`.

-Alternativly, you may use `fprime-util new --port` from the fprime-tools package.
+Alternatively, you may use `fprime-util new --port` from the fprime-tools package.
 This will walk the user through a few prompts about the port they want to create.
 Then the following will be done automatically: